 The tour will also ascend the rolling hills surrounding the Chiang Mai to experience the immaculate Wat Phrathat Doi Suthep, perched high above the urban center near the summit of the peak of Doi Suthep.
 The final staircase leading to the site is adorned with the impressive body of the mythical dragon-headed serpent, or Naga, snaking its way down 306 steps.
 Over the course of the tour, gain first-hand insight into habits of the temples’ Buddhist monks as they go about their daily routines, plus plenty of opportunities to photograph historic environs of Chiang Mai and the majestic views from the foothills surrounding the city.

-After morning tour, you are transferred to Chiang Mai International Airport.
-In the early afternoon, you fly to Ho Chi Minh City.
+After the morning tour, you will be transferred to Chiang Mai International Airport.
+In the early afternoon, you’ll fly to Ho Chi Minh City.

 Flight lands in Tan Son Nhat International Airport.
-You are welcomed by our local guide and driver.
-After greetings, you are driven to the hotel in downtown.
+You will be welcomed by our local guide and driver.
+After greetings, you will be transferred to the hotel in downtown.